In B.C., public utilities are regulated by BC Utilities Commission (BCUC) under the Utilities Commission Act.

 - Entities within the petroleum industry or in the wellhead production of oil, natural gas or other natural petroleum substances; and

-- Entities engaged in geothermal production.
+- Entities engaged in geothermal production as defined in the Geothermal Resources Act.